 Link to a user

-- The name in the spreadsheet column should match the full name of the user in Beacon (case insensitive)
+- The name in the spreadsheet column should match the full name or email address of an active user in your Beacon account (case insensitive)

 - If the user field allows multiple values, we'll merge the new user(s) with the existing one(s)

 Link to another record